nodejs/node/doc/api/fs.md

 Read data from the file specified by `fd`.

-`buffer` is the buffer that the data (read from the fd) will be written to.
+`buffer` is the buffer that the data (read from the fd) will be read from.

-`offset` is the offset in the buffer to start writing at.
+`offset` is the offset in the buffer to start reading from.

 `length` is an integer specifying the number of bytes to read.